 FRG Alert: Monsey Law Firm of Wohl & Fruchter LLP Investigating Fairness of the Sale of Franchise Group, Inc. in a Management Buyout

-/EIN News/ -- MONSEY, N.Y., May 10, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating the fairness of the $30.00 per share in cash at which Franchise Group, Inc. (Nasdaq: FRG) (“FRG”) has agreed to be sold to a senior management team at FRG and a consortium of financial partners.
+MONSEY, N.Y., May 10, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating the fairness of the $30.00 per share in cash at which Franchise Group, Inc. FRG ("FRG") has agreed to be sold to a senior management team at FRG and a consortium of financial partners.

 If you remain an FRG shareholder and question the fairness of the price, you may contact our firm at the following link to discuss your legal rights at no charge: